zephyrproject-rtos/zephyr/doc/collaboration/code/gerrit.rst

 ###################

-Follow these instructions to collaborate on the |project| using the infrastructure within Intel’s Open Source site, ``01.org``.
-First, let us answer a couple of common questions regarding the use of Gerrit within the |project|.
+Follow these instructions to collaborate on the Zephyr Project using the infrastructure within Intel’s Open Source site, ``01.org``.
+First, let us answer a couple of common questions regarding the use of Gerrit within the Zephyr Project.

 #.
 Who has access to the Gerrit infrastructure?